ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 ```

 ### 1.1 Filling in the meta information
 As stated in the comments in the header section, please replace all occurances of `xxxx` with your information on the project.

+#### 1.1.1 Tags
 Please add as many tags, as you like.
-You can look for tags on the [website](https://ctechfilmuniversity.github.io/).
+All currently used tags are included within the template and can also be seen on the [website](https://ctechfilmuniversity.github.io/).
 Please be sure to include the current semester in an abbreviated form like the following examples: `WS1920`, `SS20`, `WS2021`.
 Furthermore include an abbreviated form of the subject you created the project for, e.g.: `PGS`, `CC1`, `CC2`, `TBAG`, `TI`, `OrientationProject`.

+__If you decide to add new tags, please consider the following naming convention:__
+ - We are roughly following the [CamelCase](https://en.wikipedia.org/wiki/Camel_case) convention.
+That means, we write multiple words, which should be perceived as one tag, without spaces or punctuation.
+The visual separation is achieved by writing the initial letter of each word in uppercase.
+For example `sine wave animation` becomes `SineWaveAnimation`.
+ - The initial letter of the overall tag is always written in uppercase.
+Only deviate, if the tag is a name of a famework, software, product etc., e.g. `openFrameworks`, `p5js`.
+ - Restrict yourself to just using letters and numbers.
+Please don't use characters like `-`, `_`, `+`, `*`, etc..
+Also if the tag is a product name, you should follow this rule, for example `p5.js` becomes `p5js`.

+ __Furthermore, please add all new tags to the base template (section 1) in this readme as a comment, like all already existing tags.__

 ### 1.2 Writing the actual content
 Please keep the given headings for your post, since it will give all posts a more coherent structure.
 But you are free to add additional sub headings, if you want to.